-$^{^{1}}$ The form of the statue is not mentioned, and as the measurements seem out of proportion for a human figure, some suggest it was an obelisk.
-However, it is possible that it was an image of King Nebuchadnezzar himself.
+&lt;sup>1The form of the statue is not mentioned, and as the measurements seem out of proportion for a human figure, some suggest it was an obelisk.
+However, it is possible that it was an image of King Nebuchadnezzar himself on a pedestal.